CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSerialLoopTask.md

 ```

 ### -Count
 Count value for the loop, this can be a static value defined as a constant at design time or can be a dynamic value defined as an expression that will evaluate to an integer value at execution time.
 Dynamic values for count must be specified as a template.
-For example, if a loop must run for a count which matches the length of a workflow input called StringArray, then the count must be specified using a template &apos;{{ len .global.workflow.input.StringArray }}&apos;.
+For example, if a loop must run for a count which matches the length of a workflow input called StringArray, then the count must be specified using a template &amp;apos;{{ len .global.workflow.input.StringArray }}&amp;apos;.
 The count must be less than or equal to 100.
 If count is given as a dynamic value, and during execution time if count evaluates to be a value greater than 100, then the loop task will fail.

 ```yaml
 Type: string